platanus/angular-restmod/README.md

 ### Custom methods and Lists

-A `List` namespace is provided for collections and lists, this enables the creation of chainable list methods:
+A `List` namespace is provided for collections and lists, this enables the creation of chainable list methods.

 For example, lets say you need to be able to filter a collection of records and then do something with the resulting list: